 “God is great, God is good.
 Let us thank Him for our food.
 By His hands we all are fed.
 Thank you, Lord, for daily bread.
 Amen.”

 “Now I lay me down to sleep.
 I pray the Lord my soul to keep.
 If I should die before I wake, I pray the Lord my soul to take.
 Amen.”

 You should also consider Matthew 18:1-4, which says:

 At that time the disciples came to Jesus, saying, “Who then is greatest in the kingdom of heaven?”
 Then Jesus called a little child to Him, set him in the midst of them, and said, “Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven.
 Therefore whoever humbles himself as this little child is the greatest in the kingdom of heaven.”
 (N.K.J.V.)

 Did you notice that Jesus said we must “become as little children” AFTER we are “converted”?
 Why did He make that the order?
 He did it because He knew that we are prone to become more hardened, cynical, and doubtful as we age.
-Surely the adult life has a way of knocking the childlike faith out of us, and even authentic Christian conversion doesn’t eliminate that problem.
+Yes, the adult life surely has a way of knocking the childlike faith out of us, and even authentic Christian conversion doesn’t eliminate that problem.
 That’s why even us Christian adults must become “as little children.”
 Is that a tall order?
 You’d better believe it.
 But is it one worth meeting?
 Absolutely, because when we meet it, that creates a true masterpiece.